 Grandparents often have a hard time saying no to their grandchildren, which is something scam artists know all too well.

-Scammers who gain access to consumers' personal information – by mining social media or purchasing data from cyber thieves – are creating storylines to prey on the fears of grandparents.
-The scammers then call and impersonate a grandchild in a crisis situation, asking for immediate financial assistance.
-The callers may “spoof” the caller ID that appears on the recipient's phone to make an incoming call look like it's coming from a trusted source.
+Scammers who gain access to consumers' personal information – by mining social media or purchasing data from cyber thieves – can create storylines to prey on the fears of grandparents.
+The scammers call and impersonate a grandchild – or another close relative – in a crisis situation, asking for immediate financial assistance.
+Sometimes these callers “spoof” the caller ID to make an incoming call appear to be coming from a trusted source.

-Several variations of this con have surfaced over the years.
-The U.S. Postal Inspection Service recently published an article about grandparent scams, with videos of victims sharing their stories to help raise awareness of this criminal tactic.
+Several variations of the grandparent scam have surfaced over the years.
+A U.S. Postal Inspection Service webpage about grandparent scams includes videos of victims sharing their stories to help raise awareness of this criminal tactic.

-If you do wind up in a conversation, use caution if you are being pressured for information or to send money quickly.
+Always use caution if you are being pressured for information or to send money quickly.
 Scammers often try to bully victims into transferring money through a mobile payment app, by wiring money, or by purchasing gift cards or money orders.
-If you receive a call like this, report it immediately to local law enforcement.
+Some may even request to meet to receive money in person.
+If you get a call like this, hang up and report it immediately to local law enforcement.

 To ease your mind, you can also call or text your family members directly to make sure they’re not in trouble.

 More Tips to Help You Avoid Being Scammed